fernandobugni/To-Do-App/README.md

 ## How to deploy in Google Cloud

-I tried to use a free account for Google Cloud but unfortunately, the signup form asks for a credit card, so I think that it is too much to put my credit card in to deploy a programming challenge.
+I tried to use a free account for Google Cloud but unfortunately, the signup form asks for a credit card, so I think that it is too much to put my personal credit card in to deploy a programming challenge.
 So instead, I'm going to explain how to do it here.

 First of all, we have to generate the Docker images for each artifact.
 To do this, we have to define the Docker files which are at the root of each project with the name `Dockerfile`.
 It contains how to precisely run the application in an image.
 Also, we have to expose the port to connect from outside the image.